KDE/cutehmi/extensions/CuteHMI.2/README.md

 ## Frontend tools

-Frontend tools should take care about cutehmi::Notifier and cutehmi::Dialogist classes to deliver messages to the users.
+Frontend tools should take care about cutehmi::Notifier and cutehmi::Messenger classes to deliver messages to the users.
 They should also call cutehmi::destroySingletonInstances() function.